🇯🇵 日本語 | 🇺🇸 English

 Type Errors — Declarations and Type Mismatches

-Errors about missing declarations and type mismatches.
+Errors caused by missing declarations or type mismatches.

 error: 'x' undeclared (first use in this function)